perryiv/property-tools/ReadMe.md

 # Property Tools

-This module contains helper functions for getting and requiring properties in objects.
+This module contains helper functions for getting, setting, and requiring both shallow and deep properties in objects.

 ## Building